senixus/gatsby-blog/README.md

 ## Enviroment variables

 create `.env.developement` file in the root folder.
-Copy and paste the below code in to `.env.development`
+Copy and paste the below code in to the `.env.development`

     ```
      AIRTABLE_API_KEY = API_KEY